eliashaeussler/typo3-warming/README.md

 icon from TYPO3 core which is originally licensed under [MIT License](https://github.com/TYPO3/TYPO3.Icons/blob/main/LICENSE).

+## 🔒 Security Policy

+Please read our [security policy](SECURITY.md) if you discover a security vulnerability in this extension.

 ## ⭐ License

 This project is licensed under [GNU General Public License 2.0 (or later)](LICENSE.md).